sidju/add-ed/tests/README.md

 - `print`, print flag is given
 - `numbered`, numbered print flag is given
 - `literal`, literal print flag is given

+# Shared testing function:
+There is a function that most testing fixtures calls named `inner_fixture`.
+This is in part to reduce code duplication, but also so that we effectively verify that commands don't have more side effects than they should.
+The `inner_fixture` function always checks all the pre and post conditions, so even if a test doesn't mention (for example) the filepath it will be verified using static pre and post conditions defined in the fixture wrapping `inner_fixture`.